How to fertilize the soil and prepare it for sowing with a tiller?

 Check out the tillers at the Onninen wholesaler

-Appropriate preparation of the area for the tiller
+Proper preparation of the area for the tiller

 What is better for the garden: a tiller or a cultivator?

-Greenworks 40V tiller [Device, G40TL] The tiller allows you to dig, level and loosen the soil.
+Greenworks 40V Tiller [Device, G40TL] The tiller allows you to dig, level and loosen the soil.
 The device is equipped with special blades that rotate on discs.
-The rotational movement cuts through the ground.
+The rotational movement cuts the ground.
 Without wasting much time or energy, you get a perfectly flat surface without lumps and gaps.
 The machine is also useful for removing weeds and spreading fertilizers.
-Thanks to the availability of various dedicated accessories, you can cleverly expand the functionality of your tiller to use the equipment in an additional role, e.g. as a mower or snow blower.
+Thanks to the availability of various dedicated accessories, you can cleverly expand the functionality of your tiller to use the equipment in an additional role, e.g. a lawn mower or snow blower.

 Is it worth investing in a powered tiller?